Joined: 22 Sep 2008

 Here is a link to a thread that deals with software that can help with network analysis:

-The only security that works reliably with ddwrt is WEP or WPA2-aes.
+The ONLY security that works reliably with ddwrt is WEP or WPA2-aes.
 WEP is not secure so always use WPA2-aes, only.
-If you are using WEP, use a hex passphrase only.
+If you are using WEP, use a hex key only, using the same hex key on both.
+Enter it in key1 of dd-wrt.
 DD-WRT does not generate the same hex equivalent for its passphrase as other algorithms do.
-WPA2_Aes is also the only security that the N protocol can use.
-Please state the type of security you are using, and don't say "WPA2" without saying if you are using WPA2-aes, WPA2-tkip or WPA2-mixed.
-ONLY WPA2-AES works reliably!
+WPA2_Aes is also the only security that the N protocol can use!